Discover more from Tech World With Milan Newsletter

-Hi, this is an interview with Senior Software Engineer at Microsoft, Mihailo Joksimovic.
+This is an interview with Mihailo Joksimovic, a senior software engineer at Microsoft.
 In this text, we will talk about Mihailo’s career path and how to get a job at Microsoft as an engineer and work there.

 1. Can you give us some background information about yourself?